 Inside - Review

-For a period of time in in the video game blogger and journalism space, there was a phrase that was constantly tossed around: “in a post-Limbo world...”
+For a period of time in the video game blogger and journalism space, there was a phrase that was constantly tossed around: “In a post-Limbo world...”
 This was due to the fact that the game Limbo, from 2009, was such as surprising and influential hit.
-It was a side-scolling puzzle-platformer with an extremely distinct look and a comfortable finesse to its controls.
+It was a side-scrolling puzzle-platformer with an extremely distinct look and a comfortable finesse to its controls.
 It also was an extremely dark game, in both the literal and thematic sense.
 A few years later the developers released Inside.
 Much like how I experienced Limbo, I was late to the game and only finally played through it for myself for the first time.

 20210303215128_1.jpg